How to Make WordPress Clear Cache

 Wrapping Up

-This post has looked at how to make WordPress clear its cache.
+This post has looked at how to make WordPress clear cache.
 There are three places you can do this:

 1. Within your hosting control panel.